bpaquet/node-logstash/docs/inputs/unserializers.md

 Unserializers for input plugins
 ---

-Status : core feature, fully tested.
+Status : core feature, unit tested and maintained.

 Some inputs plugins supports the ``unserializer`` params.
 Supported unserializer for input plugin :